Grand Bargain (humanitarian reform): Agreement

-Negotiations

-Governments reached an agreement, called the Grand Bargain, after a “messy”, “disjointed”, and “incredibly bureaucratic” process.
-In particular, donor governments disliked the administrative consequences of diverting aid spending away from United Nations agencies.
-As such, the negotiations were heated and compared to what was suggested in the report, the final commitments were diluted, for example the degree of enthusiasm to disburse cash in humanitarian relief, due to the United States' Government's preference to give tangible aid items.

 Focus areas

 Parties to the agreement committed transparently and harmoniously sharing high-quality data on humanitarian funding within two years.
 The agreement indicated that the International Aid Transparency Initiative data model was likely the best mechanism to record the data.
 They also commitment to increase spending on local organisations from 0.4% of the overall budget to 25% by 2020.
 In subsequent years, this effort became known as Localisation.
 On cash and voucher assistance, conflicting statements were made simultaneously mentioning the benefits of giving people with humanitarian needs cash, but without setting any specific targets, and also calling for more research into benefits and risks.
 Parties agreed to reduce duplication and management costs; to harmonise the templates for grant agreements between government donors and humanitarian agencies.
 There was agreement for unification of assessments of unmet humanitarian needs, although that element was criticised by ACAPS for not addressing the necessary changes they called for.
 A commitment was made to better include the perspectives of the people in communities affected by humanitarian crisis.
 Parties committed to multi-year funding; to provide aid agencies with agreements to fund their activities for multiple years at a time, rather than requiring annual requests for funding.
 Parties committed to put more funding into emergency funds, such as the Central Emergency Relief Fund, in order to increase flexibility of how funds can be used in emergencies.
-Government donors agreed to harmonise the reporting requirements they put on humanitarian agencies by 2018, and reduce the reporting volume.There was agreement to improve collaboration and coordination between groups working on prevention of humanitarian crisis, those working on mitigating the effects of crisis and those responding to emergencies.
+Government donors agreed to harmonise the reporting requirements they put on humanitarian agencies by 2018, and reduce the reporting volume.
+There was agreement to improve collaboration and coordination between groups working on prevention of humanitarian crisis, those working on mitigating the effects of crisis and those responding to emergencies.
 In total, the Grand Bargain included 51 specific commitments each grouped under the aforementioned themes.

+In 2021, a strategic shift was made as the Grand Bargain and its signatories adopted a narrower set of objectives and related adjustments to structures and ways of working to ensure a higher political engagement.
+This transition was driven both by what had been achieved to date in the various thematic areas of the original Grand Bargain framework from 2016.

+As part of the 2023-2026 Grand Bargain iteration, two focus areas have been decided among the Signatories: